SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 true, so in the end they are as rotten as the neoclassicals.
 Being half-right in a field where Justice and Trust matter is as good as being all wrong.)

+${}^\ddagger$"Luckily" because an economic system in equilibrium would mean we are all dead.... or all Borg.

 As the baby of all hard chaos dynamics problems, the three body problem has a sort of mythic status.
 That is another reason why pure mathematicians might like the problem.
 (By the way, the Trisolarians, like humans, would have known this well before being capable of interstellar travel.)
 How would we know macroeconomic systems are in a state of equilibrium?
-We would know if the macroeconomic could be well-described by a small number of dynamical variables (analogies to temperature, volume, density &c.)
+We would know if the macroeconomics could be well-described by a small number of dynamical variables (analogies to temperature, volume, density &c.)

 In fact, our macroeconomic systems (taken per country, say) are